International Fund for Agricultural Development: Interpretation of mandate and constituent instruments

 In 2009, a report published by Rutsel Martha (general counsel of legal affairs at IFAD) titled Mandate issues in the activities of the International Fund for Agricultural Development (IFAD) looked at the issues regarding the institutions interpretations of its law's: "Every action of an international organization, including IFAD, expresses or implies some interpretation of the organization’s law, in particular its constituent instrument.
 In other words, IFAD’s actions, like those of other international organizations, imply a view about the meaning of its law, and are therefore quintessentially interpretative of the legal regulations that govern its existence and operations".
-In this sense, multiple occasions have revealed how IFAD relies on interpretations and auxiliary instruments to address its mission of alleviating food insecurity.
+In this sense, multiple occasions have revealed that IFAD relies on interpretations and auxiliary instruments to carry out its mission of alleviating food insecurity.
 For example, it bypassed the original prerogative stating "the Fund can only finance its developing Member States and intergovernmental organizations in which those States participate" to extend financing to NGO's under certain conditions.

-In the late 1990s and early 2000s, IFAD again bypassed its original mandate via legal instruments to deliver programs in the West Bank and Gaza Strip, under accords with the Palestinian authority which was not a recognized member state.
+In the late 1990s and early 2000s, IFAD again bypassed its original mandate via legal instruments to deliver programs in the West Bank and Gaza Strip, under accords with the Palestinian authority, which was not a recognized member state.
 The chairman of the 21st session of the governing council in his closing statement stated: "“The long arms of hunger and poverty know no legal or political boundaries, yet development aid very often faces constraints that limit its outreach.
 During this Session we have overcome just such a constraint by establishing a Fund for Gaza and the West Bank, a territory that is not a Member State of IFAD.
 There is indeed satisfaction in overcoming bounds and in reaching out to PEOPLE not to boundaries”.
 In response to this, the United States representative stated that although “the United States supports international efforts to assist the Palestinian people, not only to improve day-to-day lives, but also to build a constituency for peace", because of "US legal restrictions, our contributions and assistance cannot be used for the proposed IFAD special fund".
 This situation revealed how IFAD is subject to judicial and political challenges, which can undermine its mission.
 Rustel Martha wrote of the incident that it highlighted "the fact that when organizations embark on activities which cannot be clearly identified as having been authorized by the constituent instrument, it may place membership contribution at risk".